packnback/site/packnback.github.io/content/blog/dedup_and_encryption.md

 ### Building a filesystem out of blocks

-A single block of data is not good for deduplicating a mirror image of a directory tree as any time a single file changed we need to reupload and store a whole copy.
+A single block of data is not good for deduplicating a mirror image of a directory tree as any time a single file changed we need to reupload and store a whole lot of redundant data.
 Luckily we can follow the git model and build a tree datastructure by allowing blocks to reference other blocks.

 A picture says a thousand words: